Mr-Andersen/hackett/README.md

 Since Racket v6 is quite old, `shell.nix` is provided for convenience.
 Use `nix-shell` to enter shell with Racket v6.12.

 > To install Nix, use either [official](https://nixos.org/download/) or [modernized](https://determinate.systems/posts/determinate-nix-installer/) installer.

+> Note that you don't need this repository cloned to use the `shell.nix`.
+Only file itself is needed.